ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Process Address Space Descriptor

 The process address space is described by the `mm_struct` struct meaning that only one exists for each process, and is shared between userspace threads.
-In fact, threads are identified in the task list by finding all `task_struct`s which have pointers to the same `mm_struct`.
+In fact, threads are identified in the task list by finding all `task_struct`s which have pointers to the same `mm_struct`. (线程指向同一个地址空间)

-A unique `mm_struct` is not needed for kernel threads as they will never page fault or access the userspace portion.
+A unique `mm_struct` is not needed for kernel threads, as they will never page fault or access the userspace portion.
 The only exception is page faulting within the vmalloc space.
 The page fault handling code treats this as a special case and updates the current page table with information in the the master page table.
 As a `mm_struct` is not needed for kernel threads, the `task_struct->mm` field for kernel threads is always NULL.
 For some tasks such as the boot idle task, the `mm_struct` is never setup but for kernel threads, a call to `daemonize()` will call `exit_mm()` to decrement the usage counter.

 As TLB flushes are extremely expensive, a technique called lazy TLB is employed which avoids unnecessary TLB flushes by processes which do not access the userspace page tables as the kernel portion of the address space is always visible.
 The call to `switch_mm()`, which results in a TLB flush, is avoided by "borrowing" the `mm_struct` used by the previous task and placing it in `task_struct->active_mm`.
 This technique has made large improvements to context switches times.